AliMohamedc50/chef-s-Cuisine-React/README.md

 # Project Overview
 __Chef's Cuisine React is a comprehensive web application that enables customers to explore the restaurant's offerings and make reservations, while also providing a dashboard for managers to manage daily operations.__

-Key Features
+# Key Features
-Customer-Facing Website
+**Customer-Facing Website**
-Responsive website built with React, Bootstrap, and Tailwind CSS Customers can browse the menu, view offers/events, and make reservations Axios used for API integration to fetch menu, offer, and reservation data React Router implemented for client-side routing
+Responsive website built with React, Bootstrap, and Tailwind CSS.
+Customers can browse the menu, view offers/events, and make reservations Axios used for API integration to fetch menu, offer, and reservation data React Router implemented for client-side routing